-Disclaimer: This is a sample that was sent to us as a sample in exchange for our honest opinion.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank the team at Chord Electronics for giving us this opportunity.

 You can read more about Chord Electronics products we have previously featured on Headfonics by clicking here.

 Note, that this article follows our latest scoring guidelines which you can read up on here.

 The Chord Electronics Mojo 2 stock sound feels more accurate and energetic compared to the V1.
 The new UHD DSP suite is seamless in terms of having no impact on dynamic range and a lack of volume attenuation.